CommonAccord/NVCA_2020_SPA/Form/Was-2022-11-05a-BaseConversion.md

 6.6.1.Ti=General

-6.6.1.1.0.sec=All notices and other communications given or made pursuant to this Agreement shall be in writing and shall be deemed effectively given upon the earlier of actual receipt, or

-6.6.1.1.1.sec=personal delivery to the party to be notified,

-6.6.1.1.2.sec=when sent, if sent by electronic mail during normal business hours of the recipient, and if not sent during normal business hours, then on the recipient’s next business day,

-6.6.1.1.3.sec=five (5) days after having been sent by registered or certified mail, return receipt requested, postage prepaid, or

-6.6.1.1.4.sec=one (1) business day after deposit with a nationally recognized overnight courier, freight prepaid, specifying next business day delivery, with written verification of receipt.

-6.6.1.1.=[G/Z/ol-a/s4]

-6.6.1.2.sec=All communications shall be sent to the respective parties at their address as set forth on the signature page or Exhibit A, or to such e-mail address or address as subsequently modified by written notice given in accordance with this Section {6.6.Xnum}.

-6.6.1.3.sec=If notice is given to the Company, a copy (which copy shall not constitute notice) shall also be sent to [Company Counsel Name and Address] and if notice is given to the Purchasers, a copy (which copy shall not constitute notice) shall also be given to [Purchaser Counsel Name and Address].
+6.6.1.sec=All notices and other communications given or made pursuant to this Agreement shall be in writing and shall be deemed effectively given upon the earlier of actual receipt, or (a) personal delivery to the party to be notified, (b) when sent, if sent by electronic mail during normal business hours of the recipient, and if not sent during normal business hours, then on the recipient’s next business day, (c) five (5) days after having been sent by registered or certified mail, return receipt requested, postage prepaid, or (d) one (1) business day after deposit with a nationally recognized overnight courier, freight prepaid, specifying next business day delivery, with written verification of receipt.
+All communications shall be sent to the respective parties at their address as set forth on the signature page or Exhibit A, or to such e-mail address or address as subsequently modified by written notice given in accordance with this Section {6.6.Xnum}.
+If notice is given to the Company, a copy (which copy shall not constitute notice) shall also be sent to [Company Counsel Name and Address] and if notice is given to the Purchasers, a copy (which copy shall not constitute notice) shall also be given to [Purchaser Counsel Name and Address].

-6.6.1.=[G/Z/paras/s3]

 6.6.2.Ti=Consent to Electronic Notice